 - Rail/Transit Safety Section

-The Rail/Transit Safety Section is responsible for safety at all public highway-rail crossings in Colorado, is the State Safety Oversight Agency for rail fixed guideway systems.
-The Section conducts on-site safety inspections, accident investigations, performs a complete audit of all transit agencies rail fixed guideway systems every three years.
+The Rail/Transit Safety Section is responsible for safety at all public highway-rail crossings in Colorado, and is the State Safety Oversight Agency for rail fixed guideway systems.
+The Section conducts on-site safety inspections, accident investigations, and performs a complete audit of all transit agencies rail fixed guideway systems every three years.

 - Gas Pipeline Safety Section